-The Master of Science in Textile Chemistry degree program emphasizes the fundamental principles of polymer science, dyeing and finishing technology, color science, dye chemistry, and fiber formation.
-Our program is highly relevant to many of the chemical, retail and textile industries, as well as environmental, medical and forensic science.
+The Master of Science in Textile Chemistry (TC) degree program emphasizes the fundamental principles of polymer science, dyeing and finishing technology, color science, dye chemistry, and fiber formation.
+The program is highly relevant to many of the chemical, retail and textile industries, as well as environmental, medical and forensic science.
 Taught by the same faculty as the highly regarded on-campus program, the Online Master of Science in Textile Chemistry provides the same level of challenge and benefit as the in-person program.

-The Master of Science in Textiles (MS) prepares students for industry positions.
-Students interested in continuing with a Ph.D. in Textile Technology and Management (TTM) or Fiber and Polymer Science (FPS) are also encouraged to pursue the M.S. degree.
-The M.S. degree is a non-thesis degree and requires a minimum of 35 hours including a thesis and typically takes three semesters as a full-time student to complete.
+The Master of Science in Textiles (M.S.) prepares students for industry positions.
+Students interested in a PhD in TTM or FPS, who do not have a directly relevant undergraduate degree, are encouraged to pursue the MS in Textiles or TC degree.
+The online M.S. degree is a non-thesis degree and requires a minimum of 32 hours including two semesters of independent study and typically takes three semesters as a full-time student to complete.

 Candidates with a bachelor's degree in textiles, or in a related area, may apply to the master's program.

 Plan of Study